 The vouchee – obvious, this is the person on the receiving end of a recommendation.

 The voucher – people simply appreciate people who honestly vouch for others in an unsolicited way, as if they might turn around around and vouch for them too at some point.
 This builds the brand of the voucher as someone worth knowing.

 The listener i.e. receiver of the vouching – they've just met not one, but two people seemingly worth knowing.

-I originally published this article on the terrific Personal Branding Blog.
+I originally published a version of this article on the terrific Personal Branding Blog.